New drivers or riders

 Get six months off graduated licensing

 Driver training can help get you your full licence sooner.
 If you take an ICBC -approved (GLP) driver training course, and are a safe driver with no at-fault crashes, driving violations or prohibitions, you could receive six months off your N stage.
-You could also get two high school credits.
+You could also get two grade 11 high school credits.

 Your approved driver training course must be completed within a one year period from start to finish while in the learner stage of GLP.